opf/openproject/docs/system-admin-guide/plugins/README.md

 ![OpenProject plugins](image-20200124100220714.png)

-If you want to write your own plugin, please follow our [development guide](../../development/create-openproject-plugin).
+If you want to write your own plugin, please follow our respective [development guide](../../development/create-openproject-plugin).

-## Frequently asked questions - FAQ

-### How can I use the Slack plugin?

-The slack plugin is deactivated per default in the Enterprise cloud.
-Please contact support to have it activated.
-For the Enterprise on-premises edition please have a look at [this instruction](../../user-guide/integrations/#slack).